PlaidCloud/plaidcloud-docs/content/en/docs/dw/getting-started.md

 We eliminate the headache of having to choose different data warehousing tiers based on optimizing storage costs.

 When query performance is less critical, data can be stored in `Cost Optimized` table types.
 This allows use of cloud storage to reduce the cost of storage for data that does not have the same performance requirements as actively queried data.

-### Prioritize queries within the warehouse

-The PlaidCloud DWS provides a straightforward way to control the priority of queries within a single DWS instance.
-Through use of Resource Queues, certain roles can be granted higher priority.
-This differs from other warehouse services that require separate warehouse instances to delineate different priority access based on resource isolation/dedication.

-By using Resource Queues, you can achieve your business requirements (e.g. high priority dashboards for executives) while using a single DWS instance.
-This allows you to control resource usage and eliminates the need to have large amounts of idle resources dedicated to low usage (high importance) scenarios.

-### Large number of connectors available

-Since PlaidCloud DWS is based on [PostgreSQL](https://www.postgresql.org/) technology, virtually all [PostgreSQL](https://www.postgresql.org/) connectors and clients will work out-of-the-box.
-With a vibrant [PostgreSQL](https://www.postgresql.org/) community, new capabilities, adapters, and connectors are released frequently.

-Some examples:
- - Integration with Microsoft PowerBI using the [NpgSQL built-in connector](https://learn.microsoft.com/en-us/power-query/connectors/postgresql)
- - Connect Tableau using the standard data source setup for [PostgreSQL connections](https://help.tableau.com/current/pro/desktop/en-us/examples_postgresql.htm)
- - Apache Superset integration using [PostgreSQL connection string](https://superset.apache.org/docs/databases/postgres/)
- - Qlik integration using the [PosgreSQL Connector Package](https://help.qlik.com/en-US/connectors/Subsystems/ODBC_connector_help/Content/Connectors_ODBC/PostgresSQL/PostgresSQL-connector.htm)

 ### Highly performant